Star Wars: The Clone Wars (film): Plot

 Early in the Clone Wars, (Note: Which began after the events of Star Wars: Episode II – Attack of the Clones (2002).)
 Galactic Republic forces find themselves stranded across the Outer Rim as the Separatists gain control of more hyperspace lanes.
-Jedi Knight Anakin Skywalker leads Republic forces against Count Dooku's Separatist army on Christophsis with his master Obi-Wan Kenobi and clone captain Rex.
+Jedi Knight Anakin Skywalker leads the Republic against a droid army on Christophsis with his master Obi-Wan Kenobi and clone captain Rex.
 (Note: Also depicted in The Clone Wars (2008) episodes "Cat and Mouse" and "The Hidden Enemy".)
-However, the clone army is soon overwhelmed by the Separatists.
-As the Republic waits for reinforcements, a young Jedi named Ahsoka Tano, who was sent by Grand Master Yoda to become Anakin's padawan, arrives while the Separatist commander Loathsom activates an energy field.
-Anakin works together with Ahsoka and Obi-Wan to destroy the energy field.
+However, the clone army is soon overwhelmed by reinforcements.
+A young Jedi named Ahsoka Tano is sent by Grand Master Yoda to become Anakin's Padawan, much to his dismay.
+Obi-Wan stalls the leader of the Separatist forces while Anakin works together with Ahsoka to secure victory for the Republic.

-Meanwhile, Dooku, looking to secure a partnership with the Hutts, has kidnapped Rotta, the son of Jabba the Hutt.
-Obi-Wan negotiates with Jabba, promising the safe return of his son, while Anakin leads a clone army to the planet of Teth to rescue Rotta, who is being held inside a monastery.
-He and Ahsoka rescue Rotta, who is falling ill, as they discover that Dooku has led the two Jedi into a trap; Dooku has staged the kidnapping himself in order for the Hutts to blacklist the Jedi and allowing the Separatists to gain the support of the Hutts.
+Meanwhile, Count Dooku, looking to secure a partnership with the Hutts, has kidnapped Rotta, the infant son of Jabba the Hutt.
+Obi-Wan, negotiating with Jabba regarding trade routes, promises the safe return of his son.
+Anakin leads a clone army to the planet of Teth to rescue Rotta, who is being held inside a monastery.
+He and Ahsoka rescue Rotta, who is falling ill, as they discover that Dooku, who staged the kidnapping himself, has led the two Jedi into a trap.
+Dooku intends for the Hutts to blacklist the Jedi to allow the Separatists to gain the support of the Hutts, while hiring assassin Asajj Ventress to retrieve or kill Rotta.
+Ventress neutralizes a group of bounty hunters Jabba sent to retrieve his son and shows him footage of Anakin expressing his distaste with the Hutts.

-While Anakin and Ahsoka escape the monastery with Rotta and R2-D2, the assassin Asajj Ventress, who had earlier neutralized a group of bounty hunters Jabba sent to retrieve his son, obtains footage of Anakin expressing his distaste with the Hutts, which is shown to Jabba.
-Obi-Wan arrives at the Teth monastery and duels briefly with Ventress.
-Meanwhile, Padmé Amidala goes to Coruscant to confront Jabba's uncle Ziro, who she finds out has conspired with Dooku to engineer the downfall of his nephew, Jabba, which would allow him to seize power over the Hutt clans.
-However, Padmé is soon discovered and detained, but with the help of C-3PO, is broken out, with Ziro soon arrested.
+Anakin and Ahsoka, beginning to respect each other, escape the monastery with Rotta and R2-D2.
+En route to Tatooine, the two tend to Rotta's illness.
+Obi-Wan arrives at the Teth monastery, where he retrieves the stranded clones and engages in a duel with Ventress.
+Meanwhile, Padmé Amidala goes to Coruscant to confront Jabba's uncle Ziro, who she finds out has conspired with Dooku to engineer the downfall of his nephew, which would allow him to seize power over the Hutt clans.
+However, Padmé is soon discovered and detained.
+With the help of C-3PO, she escapes, and Ziro is arrested.

-Anakin and Ahsoka, who had now gained the respect of one another, travel to Tatooine to return Rotta to his father.
-However, their ship comes under fire from Separatist forces and crash-lands far away from Jabba's palace.
-On his way to Jabba's palace, Anakin is intercepted by Dooku.
-They engage in a lightsaber duel; Dooku realizes that Anakin does not have Rotta on him.
-Anakin had been carrying a backpack filled with rocks to deceive Dooku as Ahsoka delivers Rotta, who is unharmed, to Jabba.
-However, Jabba orders their execution.
+Anakin and Ahsoka arrive on Tatooine to return Rotta to his father, though their ship comes under fire from Separatist forces and crash-lands far away from Jabba's palace.
+On his way to Jabba's palace, Anakin is intercepted by Dooku, and the two engage in a lightsaber duel.
+Dooku realizes that Anakin is not in possession of Rotta; inside the palace, Ahsoka delivers Rotta to Jabba, but he orders their execution.
 Padmé tells Jabba of his uncle's duplicity, and he reassures her that the Hutt Clan will punish Ziro harshly.
 A treaty is signed that allows Republic forces to pass through Jabba's territory.